 But I have to admit, I've sat through tournaments before and realized that I was bored.
 So I decided to write this list of tips for myself and all you tournament fans; on how to stay fresh, excited and alert.

 Play in small tournaments

-Big tournaments lure you with the lure of big prizes, but your chances of winning are actually pretty slim.
-If you have the mentality that you play for fun, smaller tournaments make sense - you progress faster, and often the atmosphere is better.
+Big tournaments attract you with the lure of big prizes, but in reality your chances of winning are pretty slim.
+If you have a fun mentality, small tournaments make sense - you progress faster and often the atmosphere is better.

 Play for fun